Cyber hackers affiliated with “Anonymous” attacked a number of Israeli web sites before dawn on Tuesday, with limited success.

 Anonymous has stated that it intends to target Israeli sites to protest the country’s policies toward the Palestinians.

-The hackers claimed that they managed to temporarily shut down the official Knesset web site as well as the sites for the Israeli court system, yet the pages for these institutions continued to function normally.
+The hackers claimed that they managed to temporarily shut down the official Knesset web site as well as the sites for the Israeli court system, yet the pages for these institutions continued to function normally as of this writing on Tuesday.